 I gained experience working and volunteering in the charity sector for a sexual abuse and rape counselling service.
 I provided both short and long-term counselling for survivors of childhood sexual abuse, rape and domestic abuse.
 Consequently, I am skilled at offering a stabilising, empathetic and sensitive approach for vulnerable adults and young people with complex and interrelated issues.
 I have also worked at an addiction rehabilitation centre co-facilitating group process and providing counselling to promote wellbeing and recovery.
 In addition to my private practice I continue my work with both organisations.

-Historically, I worked in local government and further education, where I provided emotional and academic support to young people in Hampshire, enabling them to achieve improved mental health and to reach their full potential.
-I volunteered for a child protection charity, empowering primary school children to recognise the signs of abuse and to identify sources of protection and support.
+Historically, I worked in various sectors before moving into further education where I provided mental health and academic support to young people in Hampshire and volunteered for a child protection charity, empowering primary school children to keep themselves safe from all forms of abuse.

 My experience has focused on working with survivors of rape, childhood sexual abuse and domestic abuse, trauma caused by abuse remains my area of interest.
 Trauma, in one capacity or another is at the root of most human suffering and is often minimised and dismissed by society.